alexeyds/jutest/docs/core-api.md

 ## AssertionFailedError

-Jutest assertions are just functions so they're really easy to create: any function that can throw `AssertionFailedError` is an assertion!
+Jutest assertions are just functions so they're really easy to create: any function that can throw `AssertionFailedError` is an assertion.

 Here is an example of a creating a custom assertion and adding it to the list of existing assertions.